 While it was previously reported production on the Netflix series had halted due to the disease, David Harbour (who plays Hopper) has now announced the release will “probably” also be delayed.

-Taking part in an Instagram Q&A with his followers, Harbour revealed the new season “was supposed to come out early next year”, adding the release date would “probably be pushed back” in wake of the virus, although couldn’t guess how far.
+Taking part in an Instagram Q&A with his followers, Harbour revealed the new season of the Netflix sci-fi series “was supposed to come out early next year”, adding the release date would “probably be pushed back” in wake of the virus, although couldn’t guess how far.

 Harbour’s other big project, Marvel’s Black Widow, has been delayed by coronavirus as well.
 The actor was set to star in The Avengers prequel – which follows the titular Russian super-spy played by Scarlett Johansson – as the fatherly but flawed Red Guardian.